EigenPro/EigenPro3/README.md

-# COMING SOON on Feb 12th!
+# COMING SOON to a GPU near you this Valentine's Day !!

-Watch this space for a fast algorithm to learn kernel models!
+Watch this space for a fast algorithm to learn kernel models with 1 million centers and 100 million samples